 • Artificial sphincters

 If you’re suffering from stress urinary incontinence, especially to an extent where you stop living your life fully or taking part in regular activities, then it’s time for you to consult some of the best urology doctors in India, only at Fortis Hospitals.
-Backed by a set of erudite surgeons and the latest facilities, Fortis Hospitals has also become a hub for medical tourism in India.
+Backed by a set of erudite surgeons and the latest facilities, Fortis International Care has also become a hub for medical tourism in India.